grame-cncm/faustcourse/session2/Lesson 2.md

 [QUIZ]
 Write a Faust program that represents a quadriphonic cable

-[SLIDE 12, QUIZ: A quadriphonic cable ?]
+[SLIDE 12, QUIZ: A quadraphonic cable ?]

 ```
 process = _,_,_,_;
 ```
-[SLIDE 13, ANSWER: A quadriphonic cable]
+[SLIDE 13, ANSWER: A quadraphonic cable]

 ### Elementary Signal Generators

 So far we have seen the wire and the cut primitives as well as two composition operators: the parallel composition and the sequential composition.

-Let's see now some signal generator primitives, that is audio circuits with no input signals.
+Let's see now some signal generator primitives: that is audio circuits with no input signals and one output signal.

 #### Numbers